MeltedMindz/CURE/README.md

 2. Deploy `CureHook` with PoolManager and CureToken addresses
 3. Set hook on token: `cureToken.setHook(cureHookAddress)`
 4. Create Uniswap v4 pool with `CureHook`
-5. Initialize the pool (sets `deploymentBlock` in hook)
+5. Initialize the pool (sets deployment block in hook for fee decay)
 6. Add initial liquidity (e.g., 0.01 ETH + corresponding CURE tokens)
 7. Verify contracts on Etherscan
 8. (Optional) Renounce ownership after configuration is finalized

-## Key Features
+## Technical Details

 ### Fee Decay Mechanism
-- Starts at 99% fee at deployment
+- Starts at 99% fee at pool initialization
-- Decays by 1% per block
+- Decays by 1% per block (approximately 12 seconds per block on Ethereum)
-- Reaches 1% after 98 blocks
+- Reaches 1% after 98 blocks (~20 minutes)
-- Stays at 1% forever
+- Stays at 1% permanently after decay period

 ### Block-Based Drip
-- `processFees()` uses a fraction of ETH based on blocks elapsed
+- `processFees()` uses a fraction of accumulated ETH based on blocks elapsed
-- Prevents single-block gaming
+- Prevents single-block manipulation
-- Allows gradual utilization over `BUYBACK_PERIOD_BLOCKS` (100 blocks)
+- Allows gradual utilization over 100 blocks

-### Transfer Restrictions
-- Only Uniswap v4 pool operations can move tokens
-- No wallet-to-wallet transfers
-- No side pools possible
-- Forces all trading through official pool
+- Creates sustainable, continuous processing

-## Security Considerations
+### Security Features

-- Contracts use OpenZeppelin's `ReentrancyGuard`
+- OpenZeppelin's `ReentrancyGuard` for protection
 - Transfer restrictions prevent unauthorized token movement
-- Hook-only `midSwap` control prevents bypass
+- Hook-only swap control ensures all trading goes through official pool
 - Block-based drip prevents manipulation
+- No multisig or centralized control points

+## The Opportunity

+CURE represents a new paradigm for cryptocurrency: **profit with purpose, trading with impact, speculation with substance.**

+In a space often criticized for being disconnected from real-world value, CURE proves that DeFi mechanisms can be designed to create measurable, positive change.
+Every trade, every swap, every moment of market activity becomes part of something larger than price action.

+This is crypto's opportunity to show what it can be: not just a new financial system, but a new way to align economic incentives with human good.

 ## License